 Big Apple Data Science is a consultancy that Luke and I run as a side project.
 We do machine learning, predictive modeling, and solve statistical problems for a variety of scientific and industrial customers.
 We shut it down after I moved abroad and are currently not taking new work.

 Integral Ad Science is a company where I’m currently a data scientist.
 They are headquartered in NYC but I work full-time remote from Europe.

 Columbia University Energy and Tribology Lab: At Columbia, I spent a few years as a researcher for Professor Elon Terrell.
 Our toolchain was Linux, Python, Mathematica, and LaTeX.
 We did projects mostly related to the friction, wear and lubrication of carbon nanocomposites.
 I worked on several projects, including the design and construction of an instrumented friction testing machine, programming CNC mills to fabricate machine parts, and writing instrumentation control software in Labview.

 Tyco Electronics is a hardware company in Middletown, Pennsylvania that makes electrical signaling and power transfer connectors.
 I spent summer 2012 in their R&D department on a project hunting for parts failures.
 I was applying HALT/HASS reliability methods to early detection of latent manufacturing defects in high-bandwidth industrial signalling connectors.
 This is a really cool project and you should read more it about on the Projects page.

-Traylor Brothers Heavy Civil Engineering, Underground Division: I spent the summer of 2011 as an undergraduate Project Management intern on the East Side Access LIRR expansion project in New York City.
-We were operating a pair of 22 foot diameter TBM’s, which are really cool machines, and boring tunnels from Long Island to Grand Central Station.
-I managed a topside support construction project and wrote a few chunks of software in Visual Basic (ugh, never again) that automated inventory management and data entry for our spare machine parts (of which there were lots – like 50,000 SKU’s).
-The software is closed-source and owned by Traylor.
+Traylor Brothers Heavy Civil Engineering, Underground Division: I spent the summer of 2011 as an undergraduate intern on the East Side Access LIRR expansion project in New York City.
+We were operating a pair of 22 foot diameter TBM’s, and boring tunnels from Long Island to Grand Central Station.
+I ran a topside support construction project and wrote a few chunks of software that automated inventory management for our spare machine parts (of which there were lots – like 50,000 SKU’s).

 Argonne National Laboratory: I spent two consecutive summers working at ANL in Chicago.
-My projects were related to the development of improved materials and coatings for improving transportation efficiency.
+My projects were related to the development of improved thin-film coatings and related materials.